Understanding the Challenges of Grief

 For Kessler, a noted grief expert, finding a path forward became an unexpected and integral part of his life.
-While Kessler was writing this book, his son David, who had overcome a drug habit only to start using again, died in 2016 at the age of 21.
+While writing the book, Kessler's son David, who had overcome a drug habit only to start using again, died in 2016 at the age of 21.

 Additionally, Kessler, who lives in Los Angeles, has counseled countless individuals, led workshops and delivered presentations throughout his long career.
 He is a trained thanatologist (someone who studies death and dying) and has been onsite at crime scenes, plane crashes and other traumatic events to help grieving loved ones.
 Kessler also lost his mother at age 13, and because he was under 14, was prevented from being in her hospital room with her at the end of her life.